LowGravityPL/RaccoonWP/README.md

     - Support for [Wp-Cli](https://wp-cli.org/).
     - Proper project data management - for example by storing CPT configuration outside theme (when needed).
     - Ability to disable plugins per environment.
+    - Internationalization built in from the beginning.
     - [Coming soon] Multisite not tested yet!
-Though it should work without issues..
+Though it should work without issues.
 - Theme:
     - Customizable theme build process based on newest [Webpack 4.12](https://webpack.js.org/) with all its features like dead code elimination, bundle analysis, watch process and more.